Jaydbon/ShopLyft/README.md

 - **os**: Standard Python library used for interacting with the operating system (*e.g, handling file paths and directories*)
 - **csv**: Standard Python library used to read from and write to CSV files that store clothing item data.
 - **getpass**: Standard Python library used to securely prompt users for passwords.
+- **subprocess**: Standard Python library used to execute shell commands from within Python.
+Used in this project to run commands like activating virtual environments, installing dependencies, starting the Flask application, and running tests.
+- **sys**: Standard Python library used for interacting with the Python runtime environment.
+In this project it's used to handle command-line arguments and exit the script when necessary.

 ## Installing Dependencies
 To install the required dependencies, follow these steps: